 So I made the decision to leave my job – right as the world economy collapsed.
 Everyone, myself included, thought I was crazy, but I no longer felt like I had a choice.
 I knew I needed to give a writing career a shot, and that I needed to start immediately.

-Fortunately, my husband supported my decision, and I began writing my blog, signed up for a few social media networks, wrote another picture book manuscript, signed up for an SCBWI national conference in New York and never looked back.
+I began writing my blog, signed up for a few social media networks, wrote another picture book manuscript, signed up for an SCBWI national conference in New York and never looked back.

 People often ask me why I write for children.
 I write for children because I want to make their lives better through books.
 Yes, books educate children, give them adventures, escape, and entertainment.
 But books also give children hope.
 And what could be more important and profound than that?